ryuzaki4337/Learn-C-Sharp/README.md

 Inheritance can lead to tightly coupling.
 Thus, less recommended.

+##### Constructor Inheritance

+Base class constructors are always executed first.

+Base class constructors are not inherited.

+When we use a constructor to initialise a private field in the parent class, it is not possible to create an object of the child class.
+In such cases, we can use "base" keyword.

 #### Composition

 A kind of relationship between two classes that allows one to contain the other.
 HAS-A relationship.